EdNekebno/myrivescartridges/HOW-TO-ZXSPECTRUM.md

 Hit ENTER and if everything is good, the game should load.

 It's so preferable to use .z80 snapshot files that the emulator has a little trick.
 Once your game is running, hit F3 and it will output a .z80 snapshot called dump-0.z80 (if that already exists then it chooses dump-1.z80, etc).
-You can check this file works, and delete the original .tap file, happy that you no longer need to type LOAD ""
+You can check this file works, and delete the original .tap file, happy that you no longer need to type LOAD "" .
+Oh, and rename the file to a more sensible name.

 ##### Making a RIVES cartridge